The Landscape of GPU-Centric Communication: Vendor Mechanisms

-AMD also offers a proprietary interconnect technology called xGMI/Infinity Fabric.
-However, it currently lacks a technology comparable to NVSwitch.
-While up to 8 MI300X GPUs can be connected in a full all-to-all mesh, NVSwitch can connect up to 64 GPUs.
+AMD’s alternative is Infinity Fabric/xGMI, used in modern AMD GPU accelerators (e.g., the AMD Instinct MI300X). xGMI provides high-bandwidth communication between GPUs within a node.
+The architecture supports an aggregate bidirectional inter-GPU bandwidth of 896 GB/s for an 8-GPU system.
+Unlike NVSwitch, AMD’s current interconnect mesh is flat and does not rely on a switching fabric.
+This places some limits on scaling beyond 8 GPUs per node.
 Recently, the Ultra Accelerator Link (UALink) consortium was established to develop a more open shared memory accelerator interconnect, compatible with multiple technologies and vendors \cite{ualink}.

+Intel’s Xe-Link fabric is the high-bandwidth, fully connected intra-node interconnect used in systems such as Aurora supercomputer, linking the Intel Data Center GPU Max (Ponte Vecchio) devices into a unified topology.
+In typical Aurora nodes, six GPUs are connected in an all-to-all configuration, though Xe-Link can also support up to 8-way arrangements where every GPU has direct links to all others.
+These links support load/store accesses, copy-engine transfers, and remote atomic operations, enabling GPUs to directly access each other’s memory without host.